junxit/us-congress-bills-111/metadata.md

 - 2009-06-15 — Placed on the Union Calendar, Calendar No. 77.
 - 2009-06-15 — Reported by the Committee on Judiciary.
 H. Rept.
 111-154.
 - 2009-06-15 — Reported by the Committee on Judiciary.
 H. Rept.
 111-154.
+- 2009-06-16 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.